-- Child is the subscriber's, spouse's or domestic partner's, natural child, stepchild, legally adopted child, or a child for whom the subscriber, spouse or domestic partner has been appointed legal guardian by a court of law or has legal custody according to a court of law, subject to the following: - a.
+- Child is the subscriber's, spouse's or domestic partner's, natural child, stepchild, legally adopted child, or a child for whom the subscriber, spouse or domestic partner has been appointed legal guardian by a court of law or has legal custody according to a court of law, subject to the following: - o a.
 The child is under 26 years of age. - b.
-The unmarried child is 26 years of age, or older and: - (i) continues to be dependent on the subscriber, spouse or domestic partner for financial support and maintenance as defined by IRS rules.
-A child is considered chiefly dependent for support and maintenance if he or she is claimed as a dependent for federal income tax purposes; and - (ii) is incapable of self-sustaining employment due to a physical or mental condition and the disability existed prior to reaching age 26 and has remained continuously disabled since age 26, as certified by a licensed physician.
-A licensed physician must certify in writing that the child is incapable of self-sustaining employment due to a physical or mental condition and that the child has remained continuously disabled since age 26.
+The unmarried child is 26 years of age, or older and: - (i) continues to be dependent on the subscriber, spouse or domestic partner for financial support and maintenance as defined by IRS rules; or - (ii) is incapable of self-sustaining employment due to a physical or mental condition.
+A physician must certify in writing that the child is incapable of self-sustaining employment due to a physical or mental condition.
 SISC III must receive the certification, at no expense to itself, within 60-days of the date the subscriber receives the request from SISC III.
 SISC III may request proof of continuing dependency and that a physical or mental condition still exists, but not more often than once each year after the initial certification.
 This exception will last until the child is no longer chiefly dependent on the subscriber, spouse or domestic partner for financial support as defined by IRS rules and maintenance due to a continuing physical or mental condition.
-A child is considered chiefly dependent for support and maintenance if he or she is claimed as a dependent for federal income tax purposes. - c.
+A child is considered chiefly dependent for support and maintenance if he or she qualifies as a dependent for federal income tax purposes. - c.
 A child who is in the process of being adopted is considered a legally adopted child if SISC III receives legal evidence of both: - (i) the intent to adopt; and - (ii) that the subscriber, spouse or domestic partner have either: - (a) the right to control the health care of the child; or - (b) assumed a legal obligation for full or partial financial responsibility for the child in anticipation of the child's adoption. - (c) Legal evidence to control the health care of the child means a written document, including, but not limited to, a health facility minor release report, a medical authorization form, or relinquishment form, signed by the child's birth parent, or other appropriate authority, or in the absence of a written document, other evidence of the subscriber's, the spouse's or domestic partner's right to control the health care of the child. - d.
 A Child for whom the subscriber, spouse or domestic partner is a legal guardian is considered eligible on the date of the court decree.
 SISC III must receive legal evidence of the decree.
 Such Child must be enrolled as set forth in the Eligibility Section.